2008 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 1. How much is a regular 2008 dime worth?

-Most circulated 2008 dimes are worth only their face value of 10 cents.
-However, uncirculated specimens typically range from $1.50 to $2.00.
-The value increases significantly for coins with Full Bands designation or those in exceptional grades above MS66, which can command hundreds to over a thousand dollars depending on the specific variety.
+Most circulated 2008 dimes are worth their face value of 10 cents.
+In uncirculated condition at MS-65, both the Philadelphia and Denver issues are valued at approximately $1.50.
+Coins with the Full Bands designation or grades above MS-66 can command $30 to over $1,650 depending on the specific variety and how many examples have been certified.

 The 2008-P was minted in Philadelphia with 391 million coins produced, while the 2008-D came from Denver with 624.5 million struck.
-Both have similar base values in circulated condition, but their Full Bands varieties differ significantly in rarity and pricing—the 2008-P MS67 FB with only 2 known examples reaches $1,650, while the 2008-D MS68 FB is valued at $1,400.
+Their base values in circulated condition are identical.
+Their Full Bands varieties differ in rarity: the 2008-P MS-67 FB with only 2 PCGS-certified examples reaches $1,650, while the 2008-D MS-68 FB — also with just 2 examples — is valued at approximately $1,400.